sayannath/Mask-Detection/App/mask_detection/README.md

 # mask_detection

-A new Flutter project.
+A Flutter project which detects whether the person is wearing mask or not.

 ## Getting Started

-This project is a starting point for a Flutter application.
+* To run this, hit the command.
+> flutter run

 A few resources to get you started if this is your first Flutter project: